Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611493-ChallengeTimeline.md

 ### Validation Data availability

-An independent set of validation scans will be made available to the participants, with the intention to allow them assess the generalizability of their methods in unseen data, via the evaluation platform.
-At this point a public leaderboard will also be made available.
+An independent set of validation scans have be made available to the participants, with the intention to allow them assess the generalizability of their methods in unseen data, via the evaluation platform.
+When you submit your segmentation files, results will be posted to the [public leaderboard](#!Synapse:syn611106).
+${buttonlink?text=Download Validation Data&url=#!Synapse:syn26017015}

 ### Short Paper submission deadline

 Participants will have to evaluate their methods on the training and validation datasets, and submit their short paper (8-10 LNCS pages — together with the "LNCS Consent to Publish" form), describing their segmentation method and results.
 The paper submission is expected at the BrainLes CMT submission system, after choosing BRATS as the "Track".
 Please ensure that you include the appropriate citations, mentioned at the bottom of the "Data" section.
 This unified scheme should allow for appropriate preliminary comparisons and the creation of the MICCAI BrainLes conference proceedings.
 Participants are allowed to submit longer papers to the MICCAI 2021 BrainLes Workshop, by choosing "BrainLes" as the "Track".
 BraTS papers will be part of the BrainLes workshop proceedings distributed by Springer LNCS.
 All paper submissions should use the LNCS template, available both in LaTeX and in MS Word format, directly from Springer.
+${buttonlink?text=Submit Your Short Papers&url=#!Synapse:611105}

 ### Oral Presentations at MICCAI